 Whiskey is a wild world.
 There are some bottles that retail for under $10, and some that go for multiple thousands of dollars.
 The range is pretty much infinite.

 How much is that bottle going to set you back?
-Well, according to our database, as of November 2020 we have 18 five-star reviewed bottles of all kinds of whiskey.
-For us, three stars means that the bottle is worth the price — but five stars means that the bottle is an above-and-beyond experience for the price you pay.
-For those five star reviews, the average price per bottle is $49.37.
+Well, according to our database, as of November 2021 we have 23 five-star reviewed bottles of all kinds of whiskey.
+(For us, three stars means that the bottle is worth the price — but five stars means that the bottle is an above-and-beyond experience for the price you pay.)
+For those five star reviews, the average price per bottle is $52.20.

-Expand the range a bit to three stars and above (of which there are 124 reviews out of our total 185) and you’re looking at an average of $37.55.
+Expand the range a bit to three stars and above (of which there are 196 out of our total 280 whiskey reviews) and you’re looking at an average of $47.03.

-So, what that means for you, is that for a “good” bottle of whiskey you should be expecting to pay close to $40.
+So, translated into plain text: for a “good” bottle of whiskey, you should be expecting to pay roughly $45 to $50.
 But for a truly great bottle of whiskey, you might only need to increase that budget about $10.
 It all depends on how much you really like your gift recipient, I guess.

 Which Kind of Whiskey Should I Get?